 Family Law Topics

+Do you qualify for Court Ordered Grandparenting time in Michigan?
 Grandparenting rights in Michigan are limited to very specific circumstances.
-The Courts generally agree that a parent of a child can determine whether contact with a grandparent is in that child's best interests.
+Most grandparents will not qualify and the Courts generally agree that a parent of a grandchild can determine whether contact with a grandparent is in that child's best interests.

-- In the year preceding the commencement of the action for grandparenting time, the grandparent provided an established custodial environment for the child, whether the grandparent had custody under a court order.
+In the year preceding the commencement of the action for grandparenting time, the grandparent provided an established custodial environment for the child, whether the grandparent had custody under a court order or not.